Overview

 Goal

-Reduce the proportion of youth who experienced sadness or hopelessness almost every day for two weeks or more that they stopped doing usual activities in the past 12 months by 2% from 41% to 39% by December 31, 2029.
+Reduce the proportion of youth who experienced sadness or hopelessness almost every day for two weeks or more that they stopped doing usual activities in the past 12 months from the baseline of 41% (CHKS 2022-23) to 39% by June 30, 2029.

 Target Population